old town: regallitos

 all over benidorm there are hundreds places for you to buy almosy anything. on the side of levante beach lies the old town. amazing narrow and full of light streets. people running against eachother trying to get the ultimate recuerdo, before the end of the vacation. if you are not tired, and just arrived, a couple of hours at this site and you 'll find a regallito to a friend a member of your family,etc. but well, you all are fancy travellers. you know what i mean.

 The Shopping Center La Marina is located just outside Benidorm, actually it is Located in Finestrat.
 It contains all kinds of shops, like ZARA, Springfield, Mango, Bershka etc. On the rooftop you find a variety of restaurants a childrens playground and 9 cinemas.
-Also in the same area are Carrefour, Mercadona, Makro, LIDL and Plus.
-Another shopping center is under construction.
-From Benidorm you can go with bus 12 every 30 minutes or with the ferrocarril every 60 minutes.
+Also in the same area are Carrefour, Mercadona, Makro, LIDL.
+From Benidorm you can go with bus 2 and 3 every 10 minutes or with the ferrocarril every 60 minutes.
 Your stop is Hyper Finestrat.

 This is one of the most important shopping streets of Benidorm.It is always very busy especially in the evening.A wide range of products is available.